top of page

 His optics rest at center.
 His body slackens.
 The slight vibration dissipates until she feels his full weight in her hands.
 She steadies him on the workbench beside the DNAT.
 Three lights pulse where his mouth would be.
 The patient is under.

 Expecting to work with blood, she exhales through her mouth.
 Out.
 Again.
 Her blood.
 Maybe.
 She hasn’t decided yet.
-She opens and closes her hands, shaking the nerves out.
+She opens and closes her hands, shakes the nerves out.

 She rests the DNAT in the crook of her arm to unhook the buckle.
 Even through the tape, it’s a cold metal.
 The kind one shouldn’t hold here.
 Untouched.
 Wrong.
 The wrongness feels like permission.

 She unwraps it.
 A latch locks it closed.
 The casing catches the torchlight with a restrained gleam, like truth pretending to be a tool.
-She could name all contraband, by scent or silhouette, that once laid here.
+She could name all contraband, by scent or silhouette, that passed through here.
 Not this.
-It refuses classification.
-It isn’t contraband.
-It is the heart of an argument.
+This is the heart of an argument.

 She thumbs the latch.
 It resists.
 She presses until it yields.
 Inside, two coils.
 One, a thin cable for brainwave capture.
-The other, an intravenous tube.
+The other, an intravenous tube with arm clamp.
 Each with an open port.
 Waiting.
-The tape wrapping is pressed flat.
-A placemat to mute the echo of the metal casing.
-The final feature: a chamber.
+She presses the outer tape wrapping flat.
+A placemat now, to mute the echo of the metal casing.
+The device’s final feature: a chamber.
 For organic matter.

 The DNAT responds with a soft light blooming and fading, like breath.
 It closes with subdued confidence.
 More than a lock of hair is needed.